tushar2407/tushar2407/README.md

 👯 I’m looking to collaborate on any website development or technical freelance projects.

-📖 I'm currently reading "How to talk to Anyone" by Leil Lowndes.
-7/n in 2023!
+📖 I'm currently reading "Cashflow Quandrant" by Robert Kiyosaki.
+8/n in 2023!

 Let's connect over [Linkedin](https://linkedin.com/in/tushar2407)!!